 My new Facebook page has taken off much faster than I expected, gaining 500 followers in less than five days.
-As a way to reward the people who liked my page, and have since given me some great feedback, I promised to take suggestions on what I should write about next and then pick one subject out of the stack.
-I received a lot of great potential topics from a lot of great people: Islam, Donald Trump, atheism, the meaning of happiness, and on the list went.
+As a way to reward the people who liked my page, I promised to take suggestions on what I should write about next and then pick one subject out of the stack.
+I received a lot of great potential topics from readers: Islam, Donald Trump, atheism, the meaning of happiness, and on the list went.
 But the one that stood out to me, and the one that I picked, came from a reader named Travis who said:

 Though this is a really great question, it's also a really broad one, and one that can be taken in a thousand different directions.
 But Travis I guess I want to start with the presumption your question stems from, which is that the "skyrocketing of technology" is always a good thing.
 You seem to think— and correct me if I'm wrong— that an economic system which causes technologies to be developed at a rapid pace is better than an economic system which does not allow technology to develop as quickly.
 This is a really common attitude and an understandable one, because after all, technology has drastically improved humankind's quality of life over the last century and a half.